Where do Boylans come from? What is our identity?

 Gaelic Irish love elaborate pseudo-geneaologies, so the history of Clan OBoylan is as follows:

-4 million years ago - Hunter Gatherers - This video shows how to safely collect fruit without getting eaten by a carnivore.
+4 million years ago - Beginning of Hunter Gatherers - This video shows how to safely collect fruit without getting eaten by a carnivore.

 3.7 million years ago - Banding together to survive (birth of the Clan idea)

 3.5 million years ago LUCY fell out of a tree and died.

 2.6 million years ago: Our ancestors became ever more adept at using sticks and stones - see the exiting video.
 The Stone Age begins - the longest period of human history, encompassing the first 99 percent of all human experience.
 See the video about early stone age hunting

 1.8 million years ago Homo Erectus (Ergaster) DNA hg38:21292569-T-G emerges in Central Africa

 750.000 years ago Homo Heidelbergensis DNA A8835 evolves as a subspecies of Homo Erectus.
 Known to use fire.

 277.000 ybp Homo Heidelbergensis splits into Homo Sapiens, Neanderthals and Denisovians during the Upper Paleolithic or Old Stone Age.
 Around this time, the original Homo Sapien Y-Chromosomal Adam , the common ancestor of the human race, sporting the Y chromosome A aka A000-T, or hg38:2844421-A-G that we are all descended from, probably lived in or around Niger.

 242.000 ybp Descendants of Adam living in Chad mutated to DNA A00-T aka PR2921 hg38:2922685-T-C